stkim1/MTImageMapView/README.markdown

 - Zoom in/out.

 ## Implementation
-1. Use tools like [Gimp](http://www.gimp.org/) and generate image map.
+1. Use tools like [Gimp](http://www.gimp.org/) and generate a image map.
-2. Copy only coordinate pairs of a map (e.g. "123,242,452,242,142,322") in NSString type.
+2. Copy only coordinate pairs of the map (e.g. "123,242,452,242,142,322") in NSString type.
-3. Implement MTImageMapDelegate procotol
+3. Put them in an NSArray.
-4. Put them in an NSArray.
+4. Implement MTImageMapDelegate procotol
 5. pass the array to map view.
    (You can use .plist to contain such maps set and drop it into a MTImageMapView. )